eclipse-iceoryx/iceoryx/doc/design/logging.md

    independent of the log level threshold for cases where the logger framework does the filtering itself.

+9. Logging with the default logger shall be non-blocking during runtime.

-9. For tests, the default logger shall be replaced to suppress the log messages in passed tests but output them for failed tests.
+10. For tests, the default logger shall be replaced to suppress the log messages in passed tests but output them for failed tests.
 This keeps the noise low but still provides useful information when needed.
 Additionally, there shall be an environment variable to circumvent the suppression when desired.

 ### Solution